 - What’s the future of 3D printing with hemp look like?

-These dozens of federal programs give public library’s grants for 3d printers – to further help increase access to STEM based “hands-on” training.
+These dozens of federal programs give public libraries grants for 3d printers – to further help increase access to STEM-based “hands-on” training.

 How do you know if your public library has a 3d printer?

-Since most of this technology is relatively new, access to 3d printers are becoming more and more available.
-The best way to find out if your nearest public library has a 3d printer is to either visit their website, call or pay them a visit.
+Since most of this technology is relatively new, access to 3d printers is becoming more and more available.
+The best way to find out if your nearest public library has a 3d printer is to either visit their website, call, or visit them.